 In San Antonio, to kick off the season, they light up the night.

-Treat yourself and your family to a Thanksgiving with warmth, delightful dining and dazzling views of the River Walk at the AAA Four Diamond Las Canarias, known not only for its relaxing atmosphere, but also for a unique local dining experience.
+Treat yourself and your family to warmth, delightful dining and dazzling views of the River Walk at the AAA Four Diamond Las Canarias, known not only for its relaxing atmosphere, but also for a unique local dining experience.
 Built on three levels, the restaurant descends to the River Walk.
 Sitting under the graceful palms and watching the flow of the river and the crowds of people strolling by, you’ll feel yourself carried away to another place and time.

 But it’s on the day after Thanksgiving that the holiday season truly begins in earnest with the Ford Holiday River Parade and Lighting Ceremony.
 This annual river parade is a spectacle to behold as thousands of lights illuminate the River Walk and decorated floats wind through the river in one of the country’s only nighttime river parades.

 The River Walk remains a magically illuminated setting throughout the holiday season.
 So even if you miss the Lighting Ceremony, you can still enjoy the River Walk in all its lighted glory through Christmas and New Year’s.

 Learn more about the holiday season at Omni La Mansión del Rio.

 A lot goes into making the perfect gingerbread house – including a choo-choo train.